 Historical misrepresentation

 On the eve of the march the PD released a statement, which conveyed a message that is as relevant to contemporary interpretations of the march as to whom it was originally addressed.
-Its opening lines read, “To those of you who talk of provocation we can only say that a non-sectarian protest against injustice can offend only those who uphold injustices… It is, perhaps, as well to repeat that we are demanding not privileges but rights and that in marching to Derry we are merely exercising another fundamental democratic liberty.”6 The march was modelled on the Selma to Montgomery march, led by Dr Martin Luther King, in Alabama in 1965.
+Its opening lines read, “To those of you who talk of provocation we can only say that a non-sectarian protest against injustice can offend only those who uphold injustices… It is, perhaps, as well to repeat that we are demanding not privileges but rights and that in marching to Derry we are merely exercising another fundamental democratic liberty.”[note]Irish News, 31 December 1968.[/note] The march was modelled on the Selma to Montgomery march, led by Dr Martin Luther King, in Alabama in 1965.
 A pivotal moment in the US civil rights struggle had inspired what would become the most eventful march in the Northern Ireland civil rights movement.

 Violence at Burntollett